bougassaa/react-to-html-element/README.md

 customElements.define('my-button', WCButton); // define your component to the DOM
 ```

+### parsedCallback
+This package uses [html-parsed-element](https://www.npmjs.com/package/html-parsed-element), to retrieve the children inside the custom element.
+You should know that in the `connectedCallback` method, the children do not exist at this time, they are added asynchronously, so `html-parsed-element` will allow it to be called when all the children exist in the custom element.
+**So it is better to override parsedCallback instead of connectedCallback**

 ## Slots
 It is possible to add [slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) in your custom elements.
 They will be added to the React component props.
 Here is an example of how to do it :
 ```html